The Most Innovative Technology of the 21st Century

 Bitcoin is one of the most elegant and innovative solutions to emerge in the 21st century.
-The concept of decentralized bookkeeping - commonly referred to now as blockchain technology - that was first introduced by Bitcoin is such a powerful idea that it has spawned a $350bn cryptocurrency industry and spurred hundreds of thousands of the brightest minds in tech, finance, government, and many other fields to flock to work on it.
+The concept of decentralized bookkeeping - commonly referred to now as blockchain technology - that was first introduced by Bitcoin is such a powerful idea that it has spawned a $2 trillion cryptocurrency industry and spurred hundreds of thousands of the brightest minds in tech, finance, government, and many other fields to flock to work on it.

 While there is a lot of noise made about the price, regulation, and politics of cryptocurrencies, there is comparatively little talk of the clever and ingenious mechanism that makes Bitcoin - and by extension many other blockchains - actually work.
-In this article, I attempt to explain the inner workings of the Bitcoin mechanism in such a way that non-technical curious readers can walk away with more conceptual understanding of the Bitcoin blockchain than 90% of even the folks who work in the crypto industry.
+In this article, I attempt to explain the inner workings of the Bitcoin mechanism in such a way that non-technical curious readers can walk away with more conceptual understanding of the Bitcoin blockchain than many of the folks who even work in the crypto industry.

 The world would be a much richer place if more people understood the fundamental ideas and creativity powering Bitcoin.
 Besides sharing with readers the sense of intellectual stimulation that comes with understanding a brilliant idea, I hope to also pique readers’ interest to dive deeper into this field.
 This topic has some personal significance to me because I previously started a company in and worked in this space, but that is a story for another time.

 For now, all that remains is to dive in - while this article is slightly long, I promise readers who make it to the end that their effort will be worth it!

 Don’t be fooled into thinking I am an expert - I am just a seeker trying to learn, and I have a lot more to learn about Bitcoin/cryptocurrencies.
 I have intentionally misrepresented some elements of the Bitcoin mechanism to make it simpler, and I have altogether omitted many details as well.